-General and administrative expenses increased by \$2.3 million, or 61%, for the three months ended March 31, 2014 compared to the same period of 2013, primarily due to increased personnel costs of \$1.1 million, stock-based compensation expense of \$0.4 million, fees for outside professional services of \$0.3 million, subscription fees to third-party SaaS providers of \$0.2 million, and depreciation and amortization expense of \$0.2 million.
+For the six months ended June 30, 2014, general and administrative expenses increased by \$1.8 million, or 23%, compared to the same period of 2013, primarily due to a \$2.3 million increase in personnel costs, a \$1.0 million increase in stock-based compensation expense, a \$0.4 million increase in depreciation and amortization expense, a \$0.4 million increase in subscription fees to third-party SaaS providers, and a \$0.3 million increase in fees for outside professional services.
+These increases were offset in part by the \$2.8 million credit recorded in the second quarter of 2014 as discussed above.

 The increases in personnel and stock-based compensation costs were primarily due to an increase in headcount, average salary and related costs due to senior-level hires as we built our management team in preparation for future growth.
 In addition, stock-based compensation expense increased due to the increased fair value of stock options granted to employees resulting from the increase in the value of our common stock.
-Outside professional services fees increased primarily due to audit and consulting costs as we prepared to become a public company.
-The increase in subscription fees to third-party SaaS providers was due primarily to upgrading subscriptions to existing software and adding subscription to new software to support our growth.
+The increases in subscription fees to third-party SaaS providers were due primarily to upgrading subscriptions to existing software and adding subscriptions to new software to support our growth.
+For the six months ended June 30, 2014, outside professional services fees increased primarily due to audit, legal and consulting costs incurred in the first quarter of 2014 as we prepared to become a public company in the first quarter of 2014.

-General and administrative expenses increased as a percentage of revenue, primarily as a result of the increased headcount to support our growth and operate as a public company.
+Excluding the credit of \$2.8 million recorded in the second quarter of 2014 as discussed above, general and administrative expenses as a percentage of revenue increased to 25% during the three and six months ended June 30, 2014 from 20% for the same periods of 2013, primarily as a result of the increased headcount to support our growth and operate as a public company.